 The bus service is pretty good to most of the cities and larger towns of the region, use the helpful Teisa Bus website to check on routes, times, and fares.
 However, bus service may not get you to all the small towns, trailheads, and nature parks you want to visit, so be sure to check bus schedules to make sure your trip is possible or be prepared to take taxis to cover any gaps.

 Bike transfers are possible as well for those who want to come out by bus or train and then do a biking trip, check with local bike rental shops to schedule transfers.
+You can join a self-guided or guided bike tour as well, and you can check on some options here.

 Understanding the Geography of the Region